Hey, how's it going guys, this is Vapepenzone - Uwell Caliburn Australia Online Vape Store again,

 The draw on the Caliburn is restrictive enough for a nice mouth to lung hit.
 But if you wanted to do a direct along it's definitely possible.
 I'd say it probably sits right in between a Breeze 2 and a Juul in terms of restrictive nasal.

 I've really been enjoying the Caliburn kit, the flavor and pod life alone would win me over.
-But with the added benefits of battery life dual firing options and quick charging, it's definitely becoming my daily driver.
+And you can easily get Uwell Caliburn in Australia, but with the added benefits of battery life dual firing options and quick charging, it's definitely becoming my daily driver.
 With all the different pod systems on the market, it's pretty hard to pinpoint the best one overall.
 If you can look past the slightly larger footprint of the Caliburn and then I'd say this is the one.
 This device is probably the one I'd recommend to almost anyone.
 If you're interested in picking up a Caliburn and for yourself, they are available on our website with Free Shipping to Australia.
 And we also have the replacement pods and different kinds of E-liquid.

 With all that said, what are your thoughts on Uwell's first entry into the pod system game?
-Are you gonna pick one up for yourself?
+Have you seen Caliburn in the Australia market?
+Do you like this Caliburn review?
 Let me know by leaving a comment in the comment section down below!
 If you like this review please be sure to hit subscribe to stay updated with our latest blogs.

 See you on the next blog!